leap71/leap71.github.io/coding-for-engineers/7-design-an-aircraft-in-an-afternoon.md

 So, how do we progress from here?
 Here's what I did with my team back then: We asked groups of two people each to take one component of the plane.
 One team took on the fuselage, one pair worked on the wings, others the engine, etc. I asked them to discuss what they would need to know, at minimum (information hiding) from the other teams.
 And then I asked them to encapsulate all of that in C# interfaces.

 We used placeholder geometry as stand-ins for the components.
-The wings were just flat recangles, the fuselage a tube, the engines smaller tubes.
+The wings were just flat rectangles, the fuselage a tube, the engines smaller tubes.
 Using the information passed through the interfaces, we could start generating these placeholders in the general sizes and places.
 We discovered information which was missing, and added it to the relevant interfaces.
 The team working on the wings implemented the [NACA](https://en.wikipedia.org/wiki/NACA_airfoil#:~:text=The%20NACA%20four%2Ddigit%20wing,as%20percent%20of%20the%20chord.) profiles, and tried to figure out optimum shapes from the specifications, etc.

 Increasingly, we started to see funny looking aircraft coming out of different parameter sets.
 Very simple children's toy versions of aircraft, but all generated by the same, increasingly sophisticated algorithm.